someparty/someparty/source/articles/2019-04-07-club-nites.html.markdown

 [Listen: Run Coyote - "The Chase" @ Bandcamp](http://runcoyotemusic.bandcamp.com/album/in-shadowlands "#")

 Toronto live music documentarian [Mechanical Forest Sound](http://mechanicalforestsound.blogspot.com/) published a wealth of new material this past week.
-Included in Joe Strutt's latest batch of field recordings are three songs from low-fi punk act [Moul D.](https://moul-d.bandcamp.com/) The band played live at the comic and graphic novel store [The Beguiling](http://www.beguilingbooksandart.com/) as part of a [#DefendThe11](https://www.gofundme.com/SPX-Support-The-11) fundraiser on February 2.
+Included in Joe Strutt's latest batch of field recordings are three songs from lo-fi punk act [Moul D.](https://moul-d.bandcamp.com/) The band played live at the comic and graphic novel store [The Beguiling](http://www.beguilingbooksandart.com/) as part of a [#DefendThe11](https://www.gofundme.com/SPX-Support-The-11) fundraiser on February 2.

 Moul D is a four-piece that features indie cartoonists [Michael DeForge](http://www.michael-deforge.com/) and [Patrick Kyle](http://www.patrickkyle.com/) among its ranks.
 DeForge is known for the Instagram webcomic [Leaving Richard's Valley](https://www.instagram.com/richardsvalley/) along with his print work.
 Kyle's published several books including *Black Mass*, *Distance Mover*, *Don't Come In Here*, and *Everywhere Disappeared*.